 -Get a manicure and pedicure the day before, or do it yourself.

-– Avoid getting a sunburn or weird tan lines prior to your shoot.
+– Avoid getting a sunburn or weird tan lines before your shoot.

-– Set a few alarms to ensure you wake up on time and that you arrive to your shoot on time.
+– Set a few alarms to ensure you wake up on time and that you arrive at your shoot on time.

 Photographers will not give you extra time if you’re late.
 If you book 3 hours of their time and show up an hour late, you’ll only have 2 hours of shooting time (which is why reading the contract is so important!), and you won’t get a refund for the time you weren’t there on time.

-–A friend, family member, significant other, or parent/guardian.
-Photoshoots are always more fun with more people, however make sure that your guest knows not to disrupt the photographer.
-For anyone under the age of 18, I require them to bring a parent or guardian (although I’ve never had anyone’s parents not want to come along haha)
+Bring a friend, family member, significant other, or parent/guardian to your photoshoot.
+Photoshoots are always more fun with more people.
+However, make sure that your guest knows not to disrupt the photographer.
+For anyone under the age of 18, I require them to bring a parent or guardian (although I’ve never had anyone’s parents not want to come along, haha)

 What to Wear

-This depends entirely upon what sort of shoot you’re doing, so I’ll give some outfit recommendations later on for different types of shoots.
+This depends entirely upon what sort of photoshoot you’re doing, so I’ll give some outfit recommendations later on for different types of photoshoots.

-– Wear something that isn’t pilled, doesn’t have holes or stains, and that fits well and comfortably.
+– Wear something that isn’t pilled, doesn’t have holes or stains, and fits well and comfortably.

 – Ensure that your bra straps aren’t going to stick out from your outfit.
-Find a strapless, nude bra that fits properly if you’re going to wear strapless, halter, or short sleeve tops.
+Find a strapless, nude bra that fits properly if you’re going to wear a strapless, halter, or short sleeve tops.

-– Make sure that your footwear isn’t scuffed, damaged, or stained and if your shoes can be polished, they should be polished prior to your shoot.
+– Make sure that your footwear isn’t scuffed, damaged, or stained, and if your shoes can be polished, they should be polished before your shoot.

 Senior or Graduation Portraits

-– Bring your cap and gown, any cords or certificates you want to be photographed with, along with any items important to your education and time at school such as sports equipment and balls, uniforms or jerseys, varsity letters/jackets, school spirit wear, or anything else that reminds you of your time in school.
+– Bring your cap and gown, any cords or certificates you want to be photographed with, along with any items important to your education and time at schools such as sports equipment and balls, uniforms or jerseys, varsity letters/jackets, school spirit wear, or anything else that reminds you of your time in school.

 – Be true to your personal style.
-I generally recommend people wear something classic and timeless for their portraits, but when it comes to graduation photos, I recommend bringing at least one “trendy” outfit as a way to commemorate what was “in” while you were in school, along with one business casual/dressier outfit and an outfit in a style you have been wanting try but haven’t, yet are still comfortable in.
+I generally recommend people wear something classic and timeless for their portraits.
+Still, when it comes to graduation photos, I recommend bringing at least one “trendy” outfit as a way to commemorate what was “in” while you were in school, along with one business casual/dressier outfit and an outfit in a style you have been wanting try but haven’t, yet are still comfortable in.

-– When selecting wardrobe pieces, keep in mind your school colors, or current favorite color, when selecting a color palette.
+– When selecting wardrobe pieces, keep in mind your school colors, or current favorite color.

-– Couples photos look best when the couple is coordinating or wearing similar colors, or an identical pattern.
+– Couples photos look best when the couple is coordinating or wearing similar colors or an identical pattern.
 Avoid wearing two different patterns unless they share the same color scheme.
-What I mean by that is if you’re wearing a blue dress, have your partner’s tie, shirt or what have you be either the same shade, a complimentary color, or similar shade.
+If you’re wearing a blue dress, have your partner’s tie, shirt, or what have you be either the same shade, a complementary color, or similar shade.
 Check out my Pinterest board of color combinations here to get some inspiration!

 – Make a date night out of it!
-If your partner is less than thrilled at the idea of having his or her photos taken, brighten their day by taking them to lunch/dinner and a movie afterwards!
+If your partner is less than thrilled at the idea of having his or her photos taken, brighten their day by taking them to lunch/dinner and a movie afterward!

-– Have fun and highlight important parts of your relationship.
+– Have fun and highlight important parts of your relationship during your photoshoot.
 Did you meet playing paintball?
 Take photos of the two of you playing paintball!
 Do you both love the outdoors?
-Have a fall themed photoshoot outdoors complete with flannel shirts, colorful leaves, mugs of hot cocoa, a campfire, and a thick wool blanket.
+Have a fall-themed photoshoot outdoors, complete with flannel shirts, colorful leaves, mugs of hot cocoa, a campfire, and a thick wool blanket.
 The possibilities are endless!

-– Moisturize before your shoot to look and feel smooth, and to help you feel more comfortable.
-Dry skin is the number one complaint my pregnant clients have when taking photos, they say that it hurts or makes them self-conscious.
-If this is something you’ve noticed, before to address it so you can focus on your shoot.
+– Moisturize before your photoshoot to look and feel smooth and to help you feel more comfortable.
+Dry skin is the number one complaint my pregnant clients have when taking photos.
+They say that it hurts or makes them self-conscious.
+If this is something you’ve noticed before, address it so you can focus on your shoot.

-– Flower crowns, chalk boards with baby’s name and due date, ultrasound photos, baby clothes, and more all make lovely props/accessories, so bring what you’d like to be photographed with you.
+– Flower crowns, chalkboards with the baby’s name and due date, ultrasound photos, baby clothes, and more all make lovely props/accessories, so bring what you’d like to be photographed with you.

--Bring their favorite toys or comfort items like a blanket or pacifier in case they become upset.
+-Bring their favorite toys or comfort items to the photoshoot, like a blanket or pacifier, if they become upset.

 – Photographers will look to you to help calm the child and get their attention (getting them to look at the camera).
 I recommend discussing what the photographer would like you to do during the shoot.
-Some may prefer you stay off to the side so they can get their work done, and others may prefer you stand next to them, toy in hand, to help keep the child/baby happy and focused on the camera.
+Some may prefer you stay off to the side to get their work done, and others may prefer you stand next to them, toy in hand, to help keep the child/baby happy and focused on the camera.

-– If the parent(s) are going to be in the photos too, simply wear coordinating colors (all cool colors, blues, greens, etc.)
+– If the parent(s) are going to be in the photos, simply wear coordinating colors (all cool colors, blues, greens, etc.)

 There are few occasions in life more important to photograph and commemorate than the day you get married, so be sure to look and feel your best on your big day!

 – Keep jewelry classic and understated.
-Pearls, diamonds (or look alike stones), and gemstones in your wedding colors are a beautiful, timeless way to accessorize.
+Pearls, diamonds (or look like stones), and gemstones in your wedding colors are a beautiful, timeless way to accessorize.
 Unless, of course, you like the opposite, in which case, do whatever makes you happy!

-– Try to keep bridal party members coordinating by having them wear the same colors, or the same styles of outfits.
-I photographed a wedding wear the bridal party was allowed to pick out their own outfits, and everyone was wearing things that clashed (I’m talking a camo dress, neon pink suspenders, purple pants, an orange feather boa…yea) it was wild to say the least, and it looks really interesting, but the bride was not pleased with their choices!
+– Try to keep bridal party members coordinating by having them wear the same colors or the same styles of outfits.
+I photographed a wedding where the bridal party was allowed to pick out their own outfits, and everyone was wearing things that clashed (I’m talking a camo dress, neon pink suspenders, purple pants, an orange feather boa…yea).
+It was wild to say the least, and it looks exciting, but the bride was not pleased with their choices!

-– Consider hiring a day of coordinator to help keep everyone looking neat prior to photos, or set aside 20 minutes for your bridal party to freshen up before the photos.
+– Consider hiring a day-of coordinator to help keep everyone looking neat prior to your photoshoot commencing, or set aside 20 minutes for your bridal party to freshen up before the photos.